masterCoder1624/Marks_analyzer/README.md

 This project focuses on strengthening logic building and understanding how arrays work internally without relying heavily on built-in functions.

-Features
+# FEATURES

-Find Highest Value
+1) Find Highest Value

-Find Lowest Value
+2) Find Lowest Value

-Calculate Average
+3) Calculate Average

-Display Top 3 Values

 Search for a number

-Sort values in Ascending order

-Sort values in Descending order

 Concepts Used